jchips/reading-notes/class-07.md

 # Class 7 notes

-Constructors make creating objects simpler and table can be useful when sorting/organizing data in html.
+Constructors make creating objects simpler and tables can be useful when sorting/organizing data in HTML.

 ## Domain Modeling